Overview:

 [DigitalScope]

 The absorptive surface lining the lumen (bottom of webslide) is thrown into large folds (villi) which increase the absorptive surface area.
 Scan the slide to observe the orientation of the simple columnar intestinal epithelial cells that line the lumen as they are cut in different planes.
-Two types of cells are present in this columnar epithelium – absorptive cells with striated borders and secretory goblet cells.
-Identify the following and understand their fine structure and function:
+Two types of epithelial cells are present in this columnar epithelium – absorptive cells with striated (brush) borders and secretory goblet cells.
+Within the epithelium, you may also notice some small, dark nuclei scattered about –these are actually lymphocytes, which we will learn more about when we study connective tissue in the next lab session.

-• Goblet cells (unicellular glands): What shape are these epithelial cells?
+- Goblet cells (unicellular glands): What shape are these epithelial cells?
 What do they secrete?

 UMiss_198_40x: Fallopian tube (oviduct isthmus), human H&E.